by Clive Jennings

 (click play button above to listen)

-Now let us sum up our prayers in the words Jesus taught us:
+We close our prayers by joining together by praying the words Jesus taught us:

 Our Father in heaven,